-Always use a value for setting C6 that is between setting value C2 and setting value C4, and for setting C5 between setting value C1 and setting value C3.

-^{2} These items need not be set when only a single water temperature setting is used.
-These items require an outdoor temperature input.
-(Item code 1080 1-3)
+- Always use a value for setting C6 that is between setting values C2 and C4, and for setting C5 that is between setting values C1 and C3. - 1 These items need not be set when only a single water temperature setting is used.